 - It’s important that once you add the flour and leaveners, you mix until just combined.

 - PRO-Tip: Do not overmix the batter.
 Over-mixing will cause tunnels in your final product.
 In muffins, the domes will be peaked instead of rounded.
 So don’t use a mixer, but instead, a wooden spoon or rubber spatula.

 - The same batter can be used to make muffins.
 Just adjust the baking time.

 - I had no trouble with my add-ins (cranberries and walnuts) sinking, but I’ve coated chocolate chips and blueberries with flour before mixing them in the batter to ensure better distribution.

 - Your quick bread is done when a toothpick inserted in the middle comes out clean.
-I check a couple spots to avoid having an underdone pocket in your bread.
+I check a couple of spots to avoid having an underdone pocket in your bread.
 Start checking 10-15 minutes before the suggested cooking time in case your oven runs hot.

 Baking and Storing Tips

 - I like to grease my pan, then flour it (or use a baking spray with oil and flour), then line the bottom of the pan with parchment and grease or spray it.
 This will prevent the bottom from sticking.

 - I let the bread cool in the pan for about 10 minutes before removing it to a cooling rack to finish cooling.
-Run a knife or metal spatula around the perimeter of the pan if the does not want to release.
+Run a knife or metal spatula around the perimeter of the pan if the bread does not want to release.
 I usually give it a little jiggle back and forth to see if it is loose.

 - Cool bread to room temperature before wrapping and storing.
 The bread will actually taste better if you wait a day to sample.
 But I can never resist!
 Store at room temperature for up to 3 days, then in the refrigerator up to a week and in the freezer for a few months.

 Orange Appeal: Sweet and Savory